-In 1207, Marco Sanudo arrived at the harbor of Potamidides to the southwest of Naxos along with eight galleys loaned to him by the Venetian Arsenal and captured the island.
-The Naxiotes tried to put up a battle but failed and Sanudo eventually got control of it after a five-six week siege.
-Sanudo eventually conquered the whole of Naxos as well as other Cyclades islands, eventually proclaiming himself as the Duke of the Duchy of Archipelago (The Byzantine name for the Aegean) in 1210 with Naxos as its capital.
+The Naxian people tried to put up a battle but failed, and Sanudo got control of the area after a five- or six-week siege.
+Sanudo eventually conquered the whole of Naxos as well as other Cyclades islands and proclaimed himself as the Duke of the Duchy of the Archipelago (the Byzantine name for the Aegean) in 1210, with Naxos as its capital.

-After the death of Joseph Nasi in 1579, Naxos came under Turkish rule till 1821 with a gap between the years 1771-1774 when Russians had control of the island.
+After the death of Joseph Nasi in 1579, Naxos was ruled by the Ottomans until 1821, with a gap between 1771-1774 when Russians had control of the island.

 The Sanudo Dynasty

-- Angelo: He succeeded his father in 1227 as Duke of Naxos and Archipelago.
+- Angelo: He succeeded his father in 1227 as Duke of Naxos and the Archipelago.
 His fleet of ships helped to defend Constantinople against the attack by the Bulgarian Alliance.
-The suzerainty over Naxos and Archipelago was conferred upon him by the Latin Emperor as a reward for his services.
+The suzerainty over Naxos and the Archipelago was conferred upon him by the Latin Emperor as a reward for his services.

 - Niccolo I: His father sent him to assist the Knights of Saint John in their conquest of Rhodos in 1309.
 He was in charge of a contingent operating from Naxos at the battle of Kephisos in 1311.
 He also fought at the battle of Elis against Infante don Fernando de Mallorca.
-He eventually became Duke of Naxos and Archipelago in 1323.
+He eventually became Duke of Naxos and the Archipelago in 1323.
 He attacked Mykonos and conquered the islands of Santorini and Therasia in 1335.

 The Crispo Dynasty

-- Francesco, I Crispo: After murdering his predecessor, he became Duke of Naxos and Archipelago in 1383.
+- Francesco, I Crispo: After murdering his predecessor, he became Duke of Naxos and the Archipelago in 1383.
 He captured the island of Andros.
 He also left his territories to be divided among his five sons.